 In closing, we trust that our statement will serve to reaffirm the F.R.A.A.'s commitment to the Farmington River and to its designation as Wild and Scenic.
 More importantly, we trust that Wild and Scenic designation will help to establish a legacy for our children which will allow them to feast upon the same beauties of the Farmington River which we are all now privileged.

-Respectfully submitted,

-Stephen B. Lewis President
+Respectfully submitted, Stephen B. Lewis president

-Search out and feast upon the ensuing beauties of the Farmington he Federation of Flytishers

-The Rev | B McLean 1895
+"Search out and feast upon the ensuing beauties of the Farmington ..."
+The Rev J.B.
+McLean 1895